searel-lab/old_website/content/authors/siril/_index.md

 - Researchers
 ---

 Siril Singh is a senior research fellow at the SEAREL Lab.
-Her research interests plant ecology, environmental pollution and human health.
-She has been also awarded with DST Women Scientist-B project.
+Her research interests Heavy metal contamination, Health risk assessment and environmental pollution.
+She has been also awarded by Department of Science and Technology (DST), Ministry of Science and Technology, GoI under KIRAN DIVISION, Women Scientist-B Scheme.

 Research Title: *Assessment of heavy metal contamination through wastewater irrigation in vegetable crops and their possible impact on human health*